cloudops/cookbook_cloudstack_wrapper/README.md

 Usage
 -----

-#### cloudstack_wrapper::add_in_one
+#### cloudstack_wrapper::all_in_one

-Configure a CloudStack Management server with a local MySQL database and /data/secondary as secondary storage which will contain SystemVM template for XenServer.
+Configure a CloudStack Management server which will contain:
+- local MySQL server
+- initialize CloudStack database
+- setup nfs share: ``/data/secondary`` for the secondary storage
+- Download XenServer SystemVM template.
+- Download vhd-util script.

 Just include `cloudstack_wrapper::all_in_one` in your node's `run_list`: